Housing And Residence Life

 Located in Student Living Center on the northeast end of campus, Rich Hall is newly renovated and is surrounded by lots of green space which makes it perfect for outdoor activities of all kinds.
 Play sand volleyball, kick around a soccer ball, or do homework outside while enjoying the warm weather.
 When the snow comes you can build a snowman, snow fort or have a snow ball fight with your roommates and friends... now that’s cool!
 Read More ▼

-Rich Hall is an apartment that offers a living room, complete kitchen, three shared bedrooms, one full bath and a ½ bath.
+Rich Hall is an apartment that offers a living room, complete kitchen, three shared bedrooms, and a split bath.
 Rich Hall is all about community and friendships.
 The layout makes it easy to meet and make friends with other people who live in your building.
 Lounge space on each floor gives you opportunities to hang out, relax and have fun.

 The Aggie Shuttle bus stops by every ten minutes so you don’t have to worry about getting to the main part of campus.
 Because Rich Hall has a full kitchen, you can cook your own meals.
 If you don’t want to cook, there are a variety of block meal plan options available through USU Dining Services.